wercker/step-gradle/README.md

 ## Requirements

 The box that you run this step in must have `curl` and `unzip` installed.
-You can install in the in a `script` step if they are not in your image.
+You can install these in a `script` step if they are not in your image.

 The box must have a JDK installed, as required by Gradle.